robertdpowell/rp_blog/_posts/2021-06-07-Continuous Delivery.md

 - Pipelining your components - have a single pipeline for your entire application.

-- Use an integration pipeline to collate the binaries for the release then deploy them together as an integrated set, before continuing with the testing stages of the pipeline
+- Use an integration pipeline to collate the binaries for the release then deploy them together as an integrated set, before continuing with the testing stages of the pipeline.

+- We need to consider upstream and downstream dependencies of a component, and after a change, trigger the corresponding pipelines to validate the new combination of artefact versions.

+- The pipeline should tell us if any of our changes have broken any of our dependencies by mistake.

+- The less control and visibility your team has over a component, the less you should trust it and the more conservative you should be about accepting new versions.

+- Should be able to delete the artefact repository without worrying we won't be able to regain anything valuable.
+We must be able to recreate each from source control.

+- Always keep a hash of all binaries so the source can be verified.
+Managing hashes is an important part of our configuration management strategy.

+- Maven ==> GAV - groupId, artifactId, version.

+- Snapshots allows us to create a development version compared to a release version.

+#### CHAPTER 14 - Advanced Version Control

+- Coming soon

+#### CHAPTER 15 - Managing Continuous Delivery

+- Coming soon